arschles/www/content/modules5.md

 ## How Do I Get Started? 🚀

-For lots of folks, use it by going into the root of your project and typing the below `go mod init` name, substituting `YourModuleName` with ... your module's name! (most people use a VCS name like `github.com/arschles/assert`)
+You most likely need to go into the root of your project and type the below command, substituting `YourModuleName` with ... your module's name! (most people use a VCS name like `github.com/arschles/assert`)

 ```console
 $ go mod init YourModuleName
 ```

-That should create a new `go.mod` file.
-This is where you'll keep track of all the modules that you `import` in your app.
+That should create a new `go.mod` file, which is where you'll keep track of all the modules that you `import` in your app.

 You can also run this command inside an existing project to convert from older dependency management systems